Beginner's inner dialogue of self-doubt:

 I thought all of those feelings as well.
 Thank goodness I didn't give much attention to that younger, doubtful voice.

 I think that "being afraid" is our conscience manifesting itself as the 'inner child' in all of us.
-We are afraid to disappoint those who we love.
+We are afraid to disappoint those whom we love.
 When we start and then quit something (or even someone), we can sometimes hide our failure from family and friends.
 But we cannot lie to ourselves.
 We know when we fail the person in the mirror.
 Remember, our "self" will always be the most difficult opponent that we will ever face.

 Respect among family and peers is not quickly earned.

-In joining the Martial Arts, a common goal of each new practitioner is to seek out (and train to become) the hero/heroine that he/she always longed to be.
+In joining the Martial Arts, a common goal of each new practitioner is to seek out (and train to become) the hero/heroine that he/she has always longed to be.
 We unconsciously wish to mimic the omniscient, omnipotent archetype who inspired us all when we were young.
 Most of these archetypes first caught our attention through literature, art or mythology.
 Training in the martial arts allows us to engage our inner warrior and unleash our own potential to serve others.
-It is a noble and in my opinion necessary motive in this hectic world.
+It is a noble and, in my opinion, necessary motive in this hectic world.

 To those who wish to seriously begin the never-ending journey towards self-mastery.

 First of all, there is no such thing as mastery.
 A 'master' is just a fool with delusions of grandeur.
-When you assume you have mastered something, you no longer are open to learning.
+When you assume you have mastered something, you are no longer open to learning.
 Mastery will never be attained.
 It will always be just out of reach.

 Know that up front - but please continue to chase it, forever.